nakedmcse/TextInvaders/README.md

 Inspired by Dave Plumbers version on PDP.

 ## Building:
-This uses the ncurses library and SDL2 library, which must both be installed in order to compile.
+This uses the ncurses, SQLite3 and SDL2 libraries, which must all be installed in order to compile.

 Mac:
 ```bash